Counting Various Classes of Tournament Score Sequences: Counting strong self-complementary score sequences

-\end{theorem} We observe that for $n\!=\!2m$ and $i\!=\!m$ the last term in the above summation is $SS(m)SCS(0)$.
-For this to be correct we must have $SCS(0) = 1$, i.e., we must assume the existence of a self-complementary tournament on zero vertices.
-Similarly for $n=2m+1$ the last term in the summation is $SS(m)SCS(1)$.
-This implies that the tournament with one vertex should be recognized as self-complementary.
+We observe that for $n\!=\!2m$ and $i\!=\!m$ the last term in the above summation is $\mathSS(m)\SCS(0)$.
+For this to be correct we must have $\SCS(0) = 1$, i.e., we must assume the existence of a self-complementary tournament on zero vertices.

-We computed $SSCS(n)$ for $n$ up to 100 by both of these methods, and the results were identical.
-They can be found in Appendix C.
+We computed $\SSCS(n)$ for $n$ from 1 to 500 by both of these methods with identical results, as displayed in the OEIS entry \seqnum{A351869}.